sayansaha911/Craft-Demo-PaloAlto/README.md

 7. Install aws-iam-authenticator
 https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html

-8. Run AWS Configure and configure credentials region.
+8. Run "aws configure" and configure credentials and region.
 Please note that region should be set to where the infra is to be provisioned

 # How to Use